Key Takeaways:

 What Are Panic Attacks?

 Panic attacks are sudden episodes of intense fear and anxiety that trigger severe physical reactions, even if there is no real danger or apparent cause.
+They can happen on their own, but recurrent unexpected attacks may point to panic disorder, which is an anxiety disorder.
 They can be very frightening and overwhelming, causing individuals to feel like they are having a heart attack or losing control of their surroundings and body.

 These episodes can be accompanied by several symptoms, including:

-- Physical symptoms: Pounding heart, rapid breathing, sweating, trembling, nausea, dizziness, chest pain, chills, hot flashes, numbness, tingling sensations, and dissociation.
+Physical symptoms: Pounding heart, rapid breathing, difficulty breathing, sweating, trembling, nausea, dizziness, chest pain, chills, hot flashes, numbness, tingling sensations, and dissociation.

-While most panic attacks will usually last anywhere between 5 and 20 minutes, some have been reported to last up to an hour.
-The number of attacks a person may have can vary depending on how severe their condition is.
+Both PTSD and panic disorder involve intense anxiety and physical symptoms.
+Panic attacks typically peak within 10 minutes and usually last 5 to 20 minutes on average, though some have been reported to last up to an hour.
+The number of attacks a person may have can vary depending on how severe their condition is, and recurrent episodes without clear triggers are more consistent with panic disorder.
+Grounding can help during an attack, such as using the 5-4-3-2-1 technique, and therapy may also teach relaxation techniques.
 Whereas some people have attacks once or twice a month, others have them several times a week.

 Can PTSD Cause a Panic Attack?

-People with PTSD are more likely to experience panic attacks than the general population, as both conditions involve heightened sensitivity to stress and danger cues.
+People with PTSD are more likely to experience panic attacks than the general population, because trauma-related triggers and hyperarousal symptoms can heighten fear responses and trigger panic attacks in some people.
 This means that PTSD and panic attacks can often co-occur and share some symptoms.

 Of course, it is important to understand that PTSD does not directly cause panic attacks.
-With that being said, those who have this condition can experience symptoms of panic.
+With that being said, reminders of a past traumatic event can trigger immediate panic, even though PTSD is distinct from panic disorder.
 If unable to remove themselves from a triggering situation or get help at that moment, these feelings of panic can worsen until they result in a full-blown panic attack.
+Both PTSD and panic disorder can involve avoidance behaviors, but in PTSD people this tends to center on trauma reminders, while panic-related avoidance centers on feared attacks or bodily sensations.

-Are you struggling with an addiction to meth?
+Are you struggling with an addiction or mental health issues?

 Royal Life Centers at Chapter 5 is here to help you recover.
 Because we care.